pingcap/docs/faq/migration-tidb-faq.md

 #### Does Syncer support replicating only some of the tables when Syncer is replicating data?

 Yes.
-For details, see [Syncer User Guide](/syncer-overview.md)
+For details, see [Syncer User Guide](/syncer-overview.md).

 #### Do frequent DDL operations affect the replication speed of Syncer?

 Frequent DDL operations may affect the replication speed.
-For Sycner, DDL operations are executed serially.
+For Syncer, DDL operations are executed serially.
 When DDL operations are executed during data replication, data will be replicated serially and thus the replication speed will be slowed down.

 #### If the machine that Syncer is in is broken and the directory of the `syncer.meta` file is lost, what should I do?